denisbodnar/weatherview/README.md

 - Docker

 ### Prerequisites
-You should have Docker with Docker Compose installed on your machine
+- Docker with Docker Compose installed on your machine
+- NodeJS v8.9 or higher

 ### Instructions
 - clone the repo
+- `cd server && npm install`
+- `cd client && npm install`
 - run `docker-compose up`
 - open `localhost:8000` in your browser